Hersekzade Ahmed Pasha: Early life

+Stjepan himself left Novi and departed for Istanbul in early 1474, at the latest, where he adopted Islam and changed his name to Ahmed.

 Career

+After settling in Istanbul at the Bayezid II's court, he assumed various high offices, and after marrying Bayezid II's daughter, Hûndi-Hâtûn, he reached the very top of the empire's government and military in a 40-years long career.
 Hersekli Ahmed Pasha was a five-time Grand Vizier of the Ottoman Empire and Grand Admiral to the sultan, serving five times as Grand Vizier in the period from 1497 to 1515.
 He died on 21 July 1517 of natural causes, toward the end of the reign of Selim I.

 Family

-He married Hundi Sultan, a daughter of Sultan Bayezid II by his wife Bülbül Hatun, in 1484.

-They had at least two sons and two daughters:
+He married Hundi Sultan, a daughter of Sultan Bayezid II by his concubine Bülbül Hatun, in 1484.
+They had two sons and four daughters: